martinez2125/TennesseeChicago_Images/_mindoc_media/pg926-note.md

 title: Hilton Family Binder (Inside)
 media_type: image

-_title: "Sayre School" Photo, Annotations
+_title: Sayre School Photo, Annotations
 description: Handwritten names of (some) of the individuals in the "Sayre School" photo.
 creator: Unknown
 _date: 1940